lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 - voted_for_choice_or_choices:
 - write-in:
 This overall same information can be expressed and in various specific situations will need to be expressed and externalized in significantly different ways, such that handling and comparing such structure is not automatically simple.
+## Definitions of emergencies
+- as in the classic problems on spurious and ongoing claims of emergency-administration

 ## Open, Closed, and SOS, Coordination:
 (From Project Uma)